Moving to Canberra

 It’s common for migrants to assimilate easily into the wider local community given the relaxed atmosphere of Canberra.
 They most often find close-knit communities through their children’s school and corresponding sports or fundraising type events.

 Canberra’s pub and nightlife scene provides many opportunities to meet new people and experience the local community culture.
 Parks and gardens throughout the city make for great potential hangout spots and places to take the family.

 There are also several reputable singles networking services in the local area, who arrange events with other locals wanting to meet new people.

 Crown Relocations has 50 years of experience moving individuals and families to Canberra and throughout Australia, contact us today for more information about our services.
-To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Instant Quote, Quick Quote or Home Visit Request
+To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Quote Wizard, Quick Quote or Home Visit Request

 To convert your money to Australian dollars the cheapest and most reliable way, check out our guide for Moving Your Money.